exoplatform/exo-documentation/docs/Configuration.rst

 This default configuration correspond to the minimal password length recommended by `ANSSI-PG-078 <https://www.ssi.gouv.fr/uploads/2021/10/anssi-guide-authentification_multifacteur_et_mots_de_passe.pdf>`__ in low to medium sensitivity contexts.

-If you want to change the password validation to use the middle level defined by ANSSI, you could use the following configuration :
+If you want to change the password validation in medium to high sensitivity contexts, the ANSSI recommends to use the following configuration :

 ::